Peter Robinson (novelist): Early life

 Robinson was born in Armley, Leeds, on 17 March 1950.
 His father, Clifford, worked as a photographer; his mother, Miriam (Jarvis), was a homemaker.
 Robinson studied English literature at the University of Leeds, graduating with a Bachelor of Arts with honours.
 He then emigrated to Canada in 1974 to continue his studies, obtaining a Master of Arts in English and Creative Writing from the University of Windsor, with Joyce Carol Oates as his tutor.
 He was later awarded a Doctor of Philosophy in English at York University in 1983.

 Career

-Robinson taught at several college and universities in Toronto, including the University of Windsor (his alma mater) as writer-in-residence from 1992 to 1993.
+Robinson taught at several colleges and universities in Toronto, and the University of Windsor (his alma mater) as writer-in-residence from 1992 to 1993.
 He was best known for the Inspector Banks series of novels set in the fictional Yorkshire town of Eastvale.
 His first novel, Gallows View, was published in 1987.
 It garnered him the Crime Writers of Canada Arthur Ellis Award, which he went on to win six more times during his career.
-The series was eventually translated into twenty languages at the time of his death.
+The series was eventually translated into twenty languages by the time of his death.
 He also wrote two collections of short stories – Not Safe After Dark (1998) and The Price of Love (2009) – as well as another novel, Caedmon's Song, released in 1990.